Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Classify in real-world images, somehow not interesting.
 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1812.02391v2.pdf)) Meta-Transfer Learning for Few-Shot Learning
     * nearly no improve on 5 way 5 shot on mini-ImageNet.
-    * Improve in 1-shot
+    * In ECCV 2020 paper, with ResNet-25 can achieve 63.4 for 1-shot and 81.17 for 5-shot on mini-ImageNet
 - [ICCV 2019] Few-Shot Learning with Embedded Class Models and Shot-Free Meta Training
     * Perform well in 5-5 train to 5-1 test
-    * 77\% for miniimagenet 5-5shot
+    * 77% for miniimagenet 5-5shot
 - [AAAI 2020] [exist code] Diversity Transfer Network for Few-Shot Learning
     * 63% for 1-shot 77.9% for 5-shot
     * using external reference image to form auxiliary tasks